ibm-cloud-docs/infrastructure-hub/hyper-v-to-IBM-Cloud-VPC-VSI.md

     d.
 Secondary volume

-Ensure that your VPC, subnet, and other necessary cloud components are set up before you add the cloud user in RMM.
+Make sure that your VPC, subnet, and other necessary cloud components are set up before you add the cloud user in RMM.
 {: note}

 ## Prepare source and target servers